ActivitySim/activitysim/docs/models.rst

 will provide details of the checks that did not pass.
 The user can also setup checks to output warnings instead of fatal errors.
 Warning details will be output to the input_checker.log file for user review and documentation.
-Syntax examples for both errors and warnings are demonstrated in the :ref:`prototype_mtc_extended` example.
+Syntax examples for both errors and warnings are demonstrated in the :ref:`prototype_mtc_extended` and :ref:`production_semcog` examples.

 Setup steps for new users:
-  * Copy the data_model directory in the :ref:`prototype_mtc_extended` example folder to your setup space.
+  * Copy the data_model directory in the :ref:`prototype_mtc_extended` or
+    :ref:`production_semcog` example folder to your setup space.
 You will need the enums.py and input_checks.py scripts.
-The additional input_checks_pydantic_dev.py script is there for future development and can be discarded.
+The additional input_checks_pydantic_dev.py script in :ref:`prototype_mtc_extended` is there for future development and can be discarded.
-  * Modify enums.py to be consistent with your implementation by changing / adding / removing variable definitions.
   * Modify the input_checker.py to be consistent with your input data.
 This can include changing variable names and adding or removing checks.
 The amount and types of checks to perform are completely up to you!
 Syntax is shown for many different checks in the example.
+  * Modify enums.py to be consistent with your implesmentation by changing / adding / removing variable definitions.
-  * Copy the input_checker.yaml script from :ref:`prototype_mtc_extended` into your configs directory.
+  * Copy the input_checker.yaml script from :ref:`prototype_mtc_extended` or
+    :ref:`production_semcog` configs into your configs
+    directory.
 Update the list of data tables you would like to check in the input_checker.yaml file.
 The "validator_class" option should correspond to the name of the corresponding class in the input_checker.py file you modified in the above step.